-Keep in mind that although you want it to be amazing, this is not a cookbook being created and designed for commercial sale, this is a memento for your family to keep and share for generations.
+Keep in mind that although you want it to be amazing, this is not a cookbook being created and designed for commercial sale.
+It’s a memento for your family to keep and share for generations.
 Make it meaningful to your history and traditions.

 Choosing Family Photos for Your Book

 Focusing on history and family for this project doesn’t mean you have to take on the digitizing of your entire family archive, or explore the depths of your genealogy – it means food is important to your family.